Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes

-Imagine that $Z_{ij}$ were actually a valid instrument and that, furthermore, the true value for the effect ratio exceeded its hypothesized value.
-Given that our instrument is not randomly assigned, a critic could always counter that a large effect estimate may be attributable not to a treatment effect, but rather to bias from lurking variables invalidating the proposed instrument.
+Imagine that $Z_{ij}$ were actually a valid instrument and that the true value for the effect ratio exceeded its hypothesized value.
+Given that our instrument is not randomly assigned, a critic could always counter that a large effect estimate is merely due to bias from lurking variables invalidating the proposed instrument.
 Even in this favorable situation of a valid instrument and a positive treatment effect, we would hope that our inferences would prove robust to moderate degrees of hidden bias to protect ourselves against such criticism.
-Theoretical calculations within this section proceed under this favorable setting: there is truly no hidden bias, there is truly an effect, but the practitioner is blind to this fact and hence hopes that her inferences perform well under the stress of a sensitivity analysis.
-In this way, we assess our method's ability to discriminate between (1) no treatment effect and hidden bias; and (2) a treatment effect without hidden bias.
+Calculations within this section proceed under this favorable setting: there is no hidden bias, there is truly an effect, but the practitioner, blind to this reality, hopes that her inferences perform well under the stress of a sensitivity analysis.
+We thus assess our method's ability to discriminate between (1) no treatment effect and hidden bias; and (2) a treatment effect without hidden bias.

 Until this point inference has been performed conditional upon $\cF$, and a generative model for $\cF$ has been neither required nor assumed.
 For the calculations in this section, it is convenient to assume a superpopulation model.
-Because $\cF$ will be viewed as random, the procedures exploiting effect modification presented in \S \ref{sec:new} no longer provide valid tests for the effect ratio; see \citet[\S 5]{Fogarty:2018} for more on the relationship between superpopulation formulations and validity of standard errors using covariate information.
-We thus focus attention in the sensitivity analysis given in (\ref{eq:procedure}) using the conventional standard error estimate, $\varphi^{(\lambda_0)}$, which remains valid under the superpopulation setting considered here.
-Following \citet{Small:2008}, we imagine that $\zeta_i^{(\lambda_0)}$ is generated as

-where $\epsilon_i = (Z_{i1}-Z_{i2})\{(Y_{i1}-Y_{i2}) - \lambda(D_{i1} - D_{i2})\}$ are the encouraged-minus-non encouraged differences in responses adjusted according to the treatment actually taken, and $S_i = (Z_{i1}-Z_{i2})(D_{i1}-D_{i2})$ are the encouraged-minus-non encouraged differences in the treatment received, reflecting the strength of the instrument.
+Because $\cF$ will be viewed as random, the procedures exploiting effect modification presented in \S \ref{sec:new} no longer provide valid tests for the effect ratio \citep[\S 5]{Fogarty:2018}.
+We focus on the sensitivity analysis given in (\ref{eq:procedure}) using the conventional standard error estimate, $\varphi^{(\lambda_0)}$, which remains valid under a superpopulation model.
+Following \citet{Small:2008}, we imagine that $\zeta_i^{(\lambda_0)}$ is generated as where $\epsilon_i = (Z_{i1}-Z_{i2})\{(Y_{i1}-Y_{i2}) - \lambda(D_{i1} - D_{i2})\}$ are the adjusted encouraged-minus-non encouraged differences in responses, and $S_i = (Z_{i1}-Z_{i2})(D_{i1}-D_{i2})$ are the encouraged-minus-non encouraged differences in the treatment received, reflecting the strength of the instrument.
 Note that this generative model does \textit{not} imply the proportional dose model, such that the individual-level effects are allowed to be heterogeneous.